-Key to this realisation was the decision to become self-sustainable rather than direct efforts to seeking funders.
+Key to this was the decision to become self-sustainable rather than direct efforts to seeking funders.

-After 1994, Kagiso Trust’s directors and trustees at the time identified an opportunity to participate in Black Economic Empowerment deals which were fast becoming a necessity for the predominantly untransformed business sector.
-Kagiso Trust Investments, now Kagiso Tiso Holdings (KTH), was founded with the objective of pursuing investment opportunities and participate in the BEE share ownership deals so that dividends received would finance KT’s development work in order to continue empowering disadvantaged communities.
+After 1994, Kagiso Trust’s directors and trustees at the time identified an opportunity to participate in Black Economic Empowerment (BEE) deals, which were fast becoming a necessity for the predominantly untransformed business sector.
+Kagiso Trust Investments, now Kagiso Tiso Holdings (KTH), was founded with the objective of pursuing investment opportunities and participating in the BEE share ownership deals so that the dividends received would finance KT’s development work in order to continue empowering disadvantaged communities.

 Kagiso Trust now has a number of investments that enable us to continue our development work in rural and disadvantaged communities.
 Being self-sustainable has also provided us leverage to partner with other organisations and entities.